martinlacorrona/hello-architecture/README.md

 6. Repo inform usecase with new data

 ## Testing
+I tested every line on domain and data package.
-I tested one view model to show how it's possible to test coroutines and I tested every mapper to show how simple is to unit test in Android.
+For presentation package, I only test one viewmodel to show how it's possible to test coroutines.

-For ViewModel is easy to test the behaviour because you can implement an usecase interface and do whatever you want.
+I use [Mockk](https://mockk.io/) library for this tests. (amazing for kotlin <3)